initialcapacity/kotlin-ktor-starter/README.md

 # Kotlin Ktor example

-An example application using Kotlin and Ktor that includes a single web application with 2 background workers -
+A continuum style example application using Kotlin and Ktor that includes a single web application with 2 background workers.

-* basic web application
+* Basic web application
-* data analyzer
+* Data analyzer
-* data collector
+* Data collector

 The example depends on the below technologies -